COVID-19 Vaccine FAQ

 Because vaccine supplies are limited in Colorado, not everyone will have access to the vaccine at the same time.
 Most phase 1A recipients will receive the vaccine through their employer, local public health agency or through the federal government’s Pharmacy Partnership for Long-term Care (LTC) Program.
 Those in phase 1B who are 70+ can receive their vaccine through their health care provider; in some cases, hospitals will reach out to their patients.
 In other cases, patients of these hospitals may sign up to be contacted about scheduling a vaccination.
 Visit CDPHE's Where Can I Get Vaccinated page for more information.
 This page will be updated with additional information and vaccine locations as they become available.

-If I have allergies to food or medication can I get vaccinated?
+If I have allergies, can I get vaccinated?

 People with severe allergies to a COVID-19 vaccine ingredient, a previous dose of COVID-19 vaccine, or to polysorbate should not get the COVID-19 vaccines.
+People who have had a severe allergic reaction to other vaccines in the past should consult their health care provider before receiving the vaccine.
 People with severe allergies to anything else (medications, foods, bees, etc.) are allowed to get the COVID-19 vaccine, but should wait at the location the vaccine was given for 30 minutes, instead of the 15 minutes that the general population are recommended to wait.

 I'm pregnant.
 Can I get vaccinated?